Stanford-ILIAD/reward_adaptation/README.md

 # Fetch Reach

-### Pre-trained Models  & Evaluation

-* A list of pre-trained models and their directories are located in `output/fetch2/policies.py`
-* To evaluate saved models,
-  * make sure that the correct homotopy class and barrier penalty are specified
-  * specify a desired model to run from `output/fetch2/policies.py` on line 109
-  * if running L2SP or PNN, specify the baseline name on line 113; e.g.,  `load_model(model_dir, "HER", baseline='L2SP')`
-  * run `python eval_model.py --env fetch`

 ### Reproducing Results (Table 3)

 * Before running each experiment, make sure that the homotopy class you are fine-tuning to is correctly specified in line 49 of `fetch/fetch_envs/robot_env.py`
 * When running our method, you will want to change the barrier penalties as part of the curriculum.
-Make sure that the correct barrier penalty is specifeid on line 111 of  `fetch/fetch_envs/fetch_env.py` The exact curriculum we used is detailed in the supplementary materials.
+Make sure that the correct barrier penalty is specifeid on line 111 of  `fetch/fetch_envs/fetch_env.py` The exact curriculum we used is detailed in the supplementary materials
 * Ours:
   * specify the correct homotopy class you are fine-tuning to in `robot_env.py`
   * specify a source model on line 195 in `train.py`